marcelrv/victron-dbus-mqttmapper/README.md

             }
 ```

+### mapper.json mapping fields

-as well as the fields to be mapped from the source message in the dbus_fields section.
+The fields to be mapped from the source message are in the dbus_fields section.
 This way, MQTT data from existing devices can easily be mapped to a Victron device.
+* name :  field in the source
+* path : the path on the dbus the value is posted to
+* valueTtype : the valueType used
+* unit: optional  unit displayed on the Victron UI
+* multiplier: optional multiplier for the value (e.g. 0.001 to divide by 1000 to go from W to kW)
+(note: the description is not relevant for the working)

 ```